283km from Adelaide

 There are few locations on Yorke Peninsula that can match the reputation of Marion Bay for its deep water fishing.
 It is the largest coastal settlement along the bottom of Yorke Peninsula with a permanent population of 120.
 Marion Bay is situated just before the entrance to Innes National Park and is popular as a base for both anglers and surfers.

-These hassles aside, the offshore waters can be bountiful for such species as snapper, nannygai, big whiting, sharks, squid and even samson fish.
+These hassles aside, the offshore waters can be bountiful for species such as snapper, nannygai, big whiting, sharks, squid and even tuna and samson fish.
 Those anglers who are keen to fish offshore from Marion Bay, but either haven’t got a big enough boat or lack the confidence required, can take advantage of a local fishing charter.